whoismtrx/42_Libft/README.md

 	```
 - `Linked Lists`: this video on [Linked Lists Introduction](https://www.youtube.com/watch?v=-Yn5DU0_-lw&list=PLDV1Zeh2NRsB6SWUrDFW2RmDotAfPbeHu&index=6) from [WilliamFiset](https://www.youtube.com/@WilliamFiset-videos) will help you understand them and how to manipulate them. if you want to learn more about [Doubly Linked lists](https://www.youtube.com/watch?v=m-8ZBO2ywaU&list=PLDV1Zeh2NRsB6SWUrDFW2RmDotAfPbeHu&index=7), you can see the part two.
 - `Makefile`: look at [EASY MAKEFILES](https://pulgamecanica.herokuapp.com/posts/makefiles)

+## Disclaimer

+This repository is for educational purposes only, documenting my work on the 42 curriculum.
+These solutions are intended as a reference for students who have already completed or are actively working on the project.